Currency:USD $

 The Mystery of the Fluorescent Green Mechanostrider

-Topping the list is the story of the Fluorescent Green Mechanostrider, a mount so rare it is believed to no longer exist.
-Originally given to a player named Narshe by mistake, it became a legend due to its accidental distribution.
-Despite its scarcity, reports suggest it was removed from the game due to the player's attempted sale of their account.
-This tale remains a cautionary legend, emphasizing the unparalleled rarity of this mount.
+Topping the list is the Fluorescent Green Mechanostrider, a mount so rare it may no longer exist in the game's data.
+Originally given to a player named Narshe by a GM in error, it became a legend due to its accidental distribution.
+The mount was reportedly removed from the game after Narshe attempted to sell the account — a cautionary tale that underscores just how consequential a single GM click can be.

 1. Scarab Lord Mounts